DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 The corresponding standard outer EtherType (TPID) values are ``RTE_ETHER_TYPE_VLAN`` or ``RTE_ETHER_TYPE_QINQ``.
 It can be overridden by the preceding pattern item.
+If a ``VLAN`` item is present in the pattern, then only tagged packets will match the pattern.

 - ``tci``: tag control information.
 - ``inner_type``: inner EtherType or TPID.